ipmg33/ipmg33.github.io/Relatorio2.md

 ### Call the next costumer

-For this task the clerk must press the "call the next number" button.
-The objective is to call the next number.
+For this the objective is to call the next number.

 As pre-conditions:
 <span style="color:grey"> No pre-conditions yet

-Next the timer for the user to be served stops.

 As exceptions: